Planning for retirement is a life-long process

 While many recipients of equity compensation intend to use it to boost their savings and lifestyles, I find that many of them do not see it in the bigger picture of retirement savings and post-retirement withdrawal plans.
-Your stock grants can also affect decisions related to a 401(k), nonqualified deferred compensation, or an IRA.
+Your employee stock grants can also affect decisions related to a 401(k), non-qualified deferred compensation, ROTH or an IRA.

 Start by Taking a Disciplined Approach to Contributions to and the Management of Your 401(k) or Other Company-sponsored Retirement Plan

 The second step is to manage your plan diligently using a systematic approach to risk assessment and your investment time horizon.
-A diversified portfolio that is allocated across numerous market sectors is likely to be less volatile and provide a more dependable rate of return than whatever default option your employer has chosen for your plan.
-Work with a qualified financial advisor on developing a strategy for your unique situation.
-The strategy should include a review and rebalancing of the portfolio of investment funds, at regular intervals.
+A diversified portfolio that is allocated across numerous market sectors may likely to be less volatile and provide a more dependable rate of return than whatever default option your employer has chosen for your plan.
+Work with a qualified financial professional on developing a strategy for your unique situation.
+The strategy should include a review and re-balancing of the portfolio of investment funds, at regular intervals.

 Company Stock Is An Important Part Of Your Portfolio

-After all, when your company’s stock rises, employee stock options provide you with upside leverage far beyond that of most other investments.
-Even a single grant can grow to become a significant part of your wealth.
-Restricted stock can provide tax-favored capital appreciation (if you make a Section 83(b) election3 at grant), and perhaps dividends, and it is certain to have some value at vesting, unless your company’s stock drops to zero.
+After all, when your company’s stock rises, employee stock options may provide you with upside leverage far beyond that of most other investments.
+Though rare, a single grant can grow to become a significant part of your wealth.
+Restricted stock can provide tax-favored capital appreciation (if you make a Section 83(b) election at grant), and perhaps dividends, and it is certain to have some value at vesting, unless your company’s stock drops to zero.

 Know how much you are concentrated in your company’s stock.